Dcode99/CPE586Final/README.md

   - Ex: python3 MultiThreadedMain.py || python3 MultiThreadedCache.py
 3. Run client side with desired file as the extension, for example: http://localhost:32007/localhost:32008/helloworld.html to download helloworld.html when running it all on the same machine
   - curl http://localhost:32007/localhost:32008/helloworld.html

+Use the make file that is included to do consistent testing with speed stattiscs via curl.
+  Make commands:
+    test: runs the curl commands on all of the provided files.
+    clean: removes all of the downloaded files for a cleaner directory.